fcorowe/stigma_covid/README.md

 ## Citation

-If you use the code and/or data in this repository, we would appreciate if you could cite the pre-print paper as:
+If you use the code and/or data in this repository, we would appreciate if you could cite our paper:

 ```
-@article{rowe_et_al2021dp,
+@article{rowe2021using,
-  title={Using Twitter to Track Immigration Sentiment During Early Stages of the COVID-19 Pandemic},
+  title={Using Twitter to track immigration sentiment during early stages of the COVID-19 pandemic},
-  author={Rowe, Francisco and
-          Mahony, Michael and
-          Graells-Garrido, Eduardo and
-          Rango, Marzia and
+  author={Rowe, Francisco and Mahony, Michael and Graells-Garrido, Eduardo and Rango, Marzia and Sievers, Niklas},
-          Sievers, Niklas},
-  journal={arXiv preprint arXiv:xxx},
-  DOI={xxx}
+  journal={Data \& Policy},
+  volume={3},
   year={2021},
+  publisher={Cambridge University Press}
 }
 ```